bukka/php-jsond/README.md

 ### Drop-in alternative for the standard JSON extension

-If the extension is compiled with defined macro `PHP_JSOND_PRIMARY` (non-default), the API is exactly the same as the API documented in [JSON documentation](http://php.net/json).
+If PHP is compiled without json extension (`--without-json`) and jsond is compiled with defined macro `PHP_JSOND_PRIMARY` (non-default), the API is exactly the same as the API documented in [JSON documentation](http://php.net/json).
 There is just one small difference that a new error constant is defined - `JSON_ERROR_UTF16` that is described above.

 ## Benchmarks